-Irrespective of other criteria, the own funds of management companies must not be less than a quarter of their general fixed costs, as set out in Directive 2006/49/EC on the capital adequacy of investment firms and credit institutions (CRD IV).
+Irrespective of other criteria, the own funds of management companies must not be less than a quarter of their fixed overheads in the previous year (Article 97, Regulation 575/2013/EU).

-Other than the minimum limit set out in CRD IV on the capital adequacy of investment firms and credit institutions fund managers are also subject to the limits set out in Article 7 of UCITS IV, as implemented by the UCI Law.
+Other than these minimum thresholds, fund managers are also subject to the limits set out in Article 7 of UCITS IV, as implemented by the UCI Law.
 This includes the:

-- Additional requirement when the aggregate portfolio value exceeds EUR250 million (equivalent to 0.02% of that excess amount). - EUR10 million cap. - Bank of Portugal's power as regulator to demand a remedy or termination of activities if the fund manager's own funds drop below a certain amount (in this case EUR125,000).
+- Additional requirement when the aggregate portfolio value exceeds EUR250 million (equivalent to 0.02% of that excess amount). - EUR10 million cap. - Bank of Portugal's power as regulator to demand a remedy or termination of activities if the fund manager's own funds drop below a certain amount (that is, the minimum amount specifically determined by the Bank of Portugal or EUR125,000, depending on the circumstances).